Elena Nikolova, Ph.D.

 Country: United Kingdom

 I am an Assistant Professor (Lecturer) at the School of Slavonic and East European Studies at University College London and a visiting lecturer at EBS Business School in Germany.
 I am also affiliated with the Central European Labour Studies Institute in Slovakia (as a research fellow) and with the Leibniz-Institute for East and Southeast European Studies (IOS) Regensburg in Germany (as an associated researcher).
 I am a Fellow of the Global Labor Organization.
 I received my PhD from Princeton University in 2011, and my undergraduate degree from Gettysburg College in the US.
-I'm interested in political economy, economic development, emerging markets, comparative politics and democratization, and the politics and economics of transition.
+Previously, I was an economist at the European Bank for Reconstruction and Development in London.
+I'm interested in political economy, economic development, gender, economic history, comparative politics and democratization, and the politics and economics of transition.

 Comparative Political Institutions